How Multilingual Demand Secures More Mandates

 At the same time, long-standing industry research from PwC and the Urban Land Institute continues to show that cross-border capital flows remain a consistent feature of global property markets, with investors allocating beyond their home countries as part of diversified portfolios.

-For South African agencies, this has direct implications.
+For African estate agencies, this has direct implications.
 Investors and high-net-worth buyers increasingly use digital search tools as their first step in evaluating markets, and they do so in their own language.
-Listings that appear in those searches are encountered earlier in the decision-making process and are more likely to generate enquiries from serious buyers.

 The Competitive Edge at Mandate Stage

-Multilingual discoverability strengthens your position when sellers are deciding which agent to appoint.
+Multilingual discoverability fundamentally shifts the conversation when a seller is deciding which agent to appoint.

 How to Use Multilingual Reach When Pitching

-When presenting to sellers, the question is no longer simply “Where will you advertise?”
-It becomes “Which buyer markets can you realistically access?”
+The conversation with the seller should move beyond the generic question of “Where will you advertise?” to the more strategic question: “Which global buyer markets can you realistically access?”

 The Structural Shift in Real Estate Marketing